 We can expect an 8GB Vega 10 card to cost around $550-$650; the card could potentially be called the Radeon RX 590 and take on the GTX 1080 as mentioned above.
 The top-end AMD card, successor to the RX Fury, might go up against the GTX 1080 Ti and carry a price tag anywhere between $800 and $1000.

 Moreover, AMD could release a GTX 1070 competitor as well, featuring an 8GB GDDR5X memory with price close to $450 mark.

 AMD Vega Release Date

-AMD CEO Lisa Su has already confirmed that the company is set to launch Vega family of graphics cards in the first half of 2017, and considering we recently saw the card in action, Vega release date could be just around the corner.
+Original: AMD has already confirmed that the company is set to launch Vega family of graphics cards in the first half of 2017, and considering we recently saw the card in action, Vega release date could be just around the corner.

 In latest updates, AMD Vega GPU has passed South Korea’s National Radio Research Agency (RRA) certification.
 The RRA is a regulatory board that conducts tests and approves every silicon based electronics before it’s allowed to be sold to a consumer market.
 This is a good indication that first Vega GPU designs are almost ready for mass consumption.

 We can expect AMD to launch new Radeon graphics based on the Vega architecture at the Game Developers Conference (GDC) 2017, scheduled to held between February 27 and March 3 in San Francisco, CA. In the meantime, the firm could showcase more actual silicon at the Consumer Electronics Show (CES) 2017 in Las Vegas on January 5-8.

 That is all we know about AMD’s next-gen Vega GPU.
 We are keeping our eyes out and will update you when we hear more on the topic.
 Stay tuned to DigiWorthy!